An official website of the European Union. See all European Institutions

 As a Least Developed Country (LDC), Zambia benefits from a variety of preferential market access initiatives such as the EU Everything-But-Arms initiative (EBA) under which Zambian goods exported to the EU enjoy a duty-free, quota free treatment.

-The bilateral trade in goods for 2014 was at €810,119 million in 2014:
+The bilateral trade in goods was at 786 million EUR in 2016:

 Zambia has definitive advantages to attract investors:

 access to water,

 profile to become an energy and agricultural exporter.

 In 2016, Zambia was the 7th best performing country in Sub-Saharan Africa (and the 98th in the world) in terms of business environment, according to the Ease of Doing Business index.

 The EU Foreign Direct Investment stocks in the country is in second place after OECD non-EU countries, and followed closely by Asian investments and by significantly lower amounts from COMESA and SADC.
 In terms of FDI flows, the EU also occupies the second place, with 35.3% of the total FDI flows into Zambia in 2015.